th2-net/th2-docs/content/versions/1-5-4/fundamentals/pins-and-links/pins.md

 weight: 5
 ---

 Each th2 box has a number of pins.
-Pins are used by a box to send/receive messages, or to execute gRPC commands.
+Pins are used by a box (available only for `Th2Box` and `Th2CoreBox`) to send/receive messages, or to execute gRPC commands.

 ## Configuration